 Frequently Asked Appeals Questions

 • In Colorado, you must file your Notice of Appeal within 49 days after your sentence is imposed or within 35 days after denial of a timely post-trial motion.
-Missing this deadline could forfeit your right to appeal.
-If you're considering an appeal, contact us immediately, as this is easily one of the most important aspects of an appeal.
-Every day counts.
+Missing this deadline could mean the court denies your right to appeal.
+If you are considering an appeal, contact me immediately, as this is easily one of the most important aspects of an appeal and every day counts.

 • First, we file your Notice of Appeal and build the record: Usually consisting of the court file and transcripts.
-Then we carefully review every detail of your record to identify errors or present other arguments not in the record (commonly known as structural or plain errors).
+Then we carefully review every detail of your record to identify preserved errors or present other arguments preserved (commonly known as structural or plain errors).
 We then file an Opening Brief explaining why your conviction should be reversed or other relief should be granted.
-The prosecution responds, and we can file a Reply Brief.
-The Court of Appeals then reviews the arguments, and either party, or the court, may request oral argument before the Court makes its decision.
+The prosecution responds, and then we can file a Reply Brief.
+The Court of Appeals will review the arguments, and either party, or the court, may request oral argument before the Court makes its decision.
 The process typically takes 12-18 months.
-If the Court rejects your appeal, you have the right to petition the case to the Colorado Supreme Court.
+If the Court rejects your appeal, you have the right to petition the case to the Colorado Supreme Court where, if the case is accepted by the Supreme Court, a similar process unfolds.

 • You can challenge various errors, and it is impossible to list them all here.
 However, a non-exclusive list includes: